Happo docs

 If you are using a different CI service, you'll have to set a few environment variables before invoking the test suite:

-• HAPPO_PREVIOUS_SHA the commit sha that the branch/PR is based on (usually a commit on master).
+• HAPPO_PREVIOUS_SHA the commit sha that the branch/PR is based on (usually a commit on main).
 Only set this for PR builds.

 • HAPPO_CURRENT_SHA the sha of the commit currently under test.
 Always set this.

 • HAPPO_BASE_BRANCH the default/base branch you use, e.g. origin/dev.
-Defaults to origin/master, so you only need to set this if you are using a different base branch.
+Defaults to origin/main, so you only need to set this if you are using a different base branch.

 • HAPPO_CHANGE_URL a url to the PR/commit.
 Optional.